 The capital of Georgia is Tbilisi and the country’s population is around 4.5 million (2013).
 The official language is Georgian and the primary religion is Orthodox Christianity.
 Its top exports are cars, ferroalloys, copper ore, refined petroleum, and wine.
 The time zone is 8 hours ahead of EST.

 The Caucasus Mountains are legendary because, in Greek mythology, these mountains are where Zeus tied up the titan Prometheus and had his liver eaten by eagles.
 Many climbers, walkers, and skiers come to these mountains for the adventure and folklore!

-Another fun fact is that Georgian language is very unusual.
+Having studied Russian for five years, another fun fact is that Georgian language is very unusual.
 It belongs to its own ancient language group unlike anything else spoken nearby, using rare sounds that most visitors have never heard.
-Reading Georgian writing is very beautiful, filled with intricate swirls.
+Reading Georgian writing is ve ry beautiful, filled with intricate swirls.